-The Proposed Development is located within the Design Review Overlay District.
-The DRB should determine whether the proposal meets the design review criteria in Section 620.D.
+The applicant has addressed the design review issues identified by the Development Review Board during Conceptual Site Plan review.
+The DRB should confirm that the current proposal meets the design review criteria in Section 620.D.

 SECTION 703: PARKING AND LOADING